mpalash/aliakbarmehta/_pages/about.md

  I hold a Master’s Degree in ‘Visual Cultures, Curating, and Contemporary Art’ from the [Aalto University](http://vicca.fi/), Helsinki, Finland where I published the thesis titled [Cyber Archive: Being and Doing Knowledge](https://aliakbarmehta.com/content/cyber-archive); and a BFA in ‘Drawing and Painting’ from [the Sir J.J.
 School of Art, Mumbai](http://www.sirjjschoolofart.in/).

- I live and work in Helsinki.
+ I live and work across Helsinki and Mumbai.